How does hydrogen fuel cell technology work?

 Renewable hydrogen gas, produced via electrolysis (green) or using carbon-capture (blue), is the optimal type of fuel for use in fuel cells as zero emissions are produced in generation and use.

 There are though different types of fuel cell technologies using other fuels, such as natural gas or methanol.
 As such hydrogen is considered a versatile energy carrier, according to the International Energy Agency.
 PEM is one of the types of hydrogen fuel cell technologies available.
-Others, including AFC, PAFC, MCFC and SOFC, also exist.
+Others, including AFC, PAFC, MCFC and SOFC, also exist, which you can learn more about in our guide to the different types here.
 The difference between them lying within the electrolytes used in the reaction, their operating temperatures and the type and extent of emissions generated.

 History of hydrogen fuel cell technology development